 3. Prince Edward Island Coastal Drives

-Prince Edward Island (PEI) is a beautiful province known for its charming towns and stunning beaches.
-The island’s coastal drives, particularly the Central Coastal Drive and Points East Coastal Drive, showcase PEI’s diverse landscapes, from rolling countryside to rugged coastlines, making it an ideal destination for a family road trip.
+The island’s coastal drives, especially the Central Coastal Drive and Points East Coastal Drive, show off different sides of the island from rolling countryside to rugged coastlines, making it an ideal destination for a family road trip.

 We’ve combined these two drives into one recommendation, as the island is small and you can easily do both routes in a few days.